-Assessment questions: Do children know where the Maya lived and when they were around?
-Can children say how they lived, their beliefs and practices eg. hierarchy in society, what they ate, their writing, number system and calendars, how they built their cities, their gods etc.?
-Can children name some of the contributions the Mayans to the world?
-Can children use a range of sources of information?
-Can children place these time periods on a timeline?
-Can children place key events in chronological order?
-Do children know the dates of WW2 -1939-1945?
-Can children say the reasons for starting the war how it ended?
-Can children name the allies on each side of the war and some of the countries they consisted of?
-Can children say which allies won and why?
-Can children explain the role of Winston Churchill in winning the war?
-Can children place some key events during this period in a timeline?
-Do children know some key dates and vocabulary associated with this period eg. rationing, air raids?
-Do children recognise that Britain had help from all its colonies including people of black race to win the war?
-Can children say the impact of the war on the world including Coventry?
-Can children use a range of sources of information?
 Can children place these time periods on a time-line?
-Can children place key events in chronological order?
-The Blitz (Local History) Vocabulary Key Vocabulary ancient, Central America, civilisation, hieroglyphics, pyramids, astronomy, architecture, Hierarchy, Maya, Mayan, calendar, religion, Hieroglyphs, droughts, ritual, jaguar, scribes, codices, codex, maize, Cacao bean, underworld, upper world, middle world, logograms, human sacrifice, Mesoamerica.
-Key Vocabulary Adolf Hitler, air raid, Anderson shelters, United Nations (UN), evacuation, evacuees, Blitz, world war, air raid shelters, allied powers, axis powers, Anne Frank, black out, Battle of Britain, D-Day, atomic bomb, concentration camp, Nazi, holocaust, gas mask, Morrison shelter, propaganda, home front, active service, refugee, V-E Day, rationing, spitfire, Winston Churchill, treaty of Versailles, genocide, evacuate, military, persecute, conscription, civilian.
+Can children place key events in chronological order? between 1930 and 1970?
+Do children know that WW2 started in 1939 and ended in 1945?
+Do children know that king George VI was the monarch from 1936 to 1952 and that he visited Coventry after the Blitz in 1940?
+Do children know that in 1948 Britain hosted the Olympic games in London and why it was dubbed 'The Austerity Games'?
+Do children know that the NHS was formed in 1948 and the significance of it?
+Do children know about the Windrush generation - who they are, how, when and why they migrated to Britain?
+Do children know that the reign of Queen Elizabeth II started in this period (1952)?
+Do children know about the Bristol bus boycott?
+Do children know the significance of the date 1966 in Football?
+That it was this date that England won the first ever world cup?
+Do children recognise that Margaret Thatcher was the first female prime minister of Britain during this period - 1979- 1990?
+Do children know who Floella Benjamin is and why she is significant?
+Vocabula Key Vocabulary Key Vocabulary Key Vocabulary ry ancient, Central America, civilisation, Adolf Hitler, air raid, Anderson shelters, United Great depression, NHS, decimalisation, World Cup, TV, Welfare - , hieroglyphics, pyramids, astronomy, architecture, Hierarchy, Maya, Mayan, calendar, religion, Hieroglyphs, droughts, ritual, jaguar, scribes, codices, codex, maize, Cacao bean, underworld, upper world, middle world, logograms, human sacrifice, Mesoamerica.
+Nations (UN), evacuation, evacuees, Blitz, world war, air raid shelters, allied powers, axis powers, Anne Frank, black out, Battle of Britain, D-Day, atomic bomb, concentration camp, Nazi, holocaust, gas mask, Morrison shelter, propaganda, home front, active service, refugee, V-E Day, rationing, spitfire, Winston Churchill, treaty of Versailles, genocide, evacuate, military, persecute, conscription, civilian.
+State, Prime Minister, Falklands War, Common Market, Dole, Music - Popular Music, Transport, Cars industry, Manufacture.